um-grex/grex-docs/content/english/ood/_index.md

 * Open a terminal to a selected directory.
 * While working with the directories, you could view the content of the folder, rename the folder, delete the folder.
 It is also possible to download the folder as zip file.
 * While working with files, you can edit and change the text file, rename and delet files.
-* A link to globus: this sub-menu start globus web interface.
+* A link to [Globus](/connecting/data-transfer/globus/): this sub-menu start the Globus web interface in the current directory in __Files__ tab.
 For more information about globus, please have a look to the dedicated [page](connecting/data-transfer/globus).

 {{< alert type="warning" >}}
-You can also upload your data to Grex using this Web interface.
+You can conveniently upload your data to Grex using this Web interface.
 However, there are limits on the size of the uploads on the Web server and there can be practical limits on download sizes as well due to internet connection speed and stability.
 OOD on Grex has a 10Gb limit for maximal size of files to be uploaded through the File menu.
-For larger amount of data, please use globus.
+For larger amount of data, please use Globus or SSH/SCP/SFTP clients.
 {{< /alert >}}

 ### Jobs